koalacoding/mario_sokoban/README.md

 4. Free all the surfaces containing an image using a loop (SDL_FreeSurface).
 FINISHED
 5. Put Mario on the screen, then add the possibility to make him move on the map square by square.
 FINISHED
 6. Prevent Mario to move outside the window.
 FINISHED
-7. Mario must be enable to go in wall squares.
+7. Mario must be enable to go in wall and objectives squares.
 FINISHED
 8. Give the possibility to Mario to move boxes.

 ### Code example